nodejs/release-cloudflare-worker/CONTRIBUTING.md

 <details>
     <summary>Commands for Running the Worker</summary>

-- `npm start` Runs a local [workerd](https://github.com/cloudflare/workerd) instance with the Worker on your machine in remote mode.
+- `node --run start` Runs a local [workerd](https://github.com/cloudflare/workerd) instance with the Worker on your machine in remote mode.

 </details>

 ## Commit Guidelines

-This project follows the [Conventional Commits][https://www.conventionalcommits.org/en/v1.0.0/] specification.
+This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 Commits should be signed.
-You can read more about [Commit Signing][https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits] here.
+You can read more about [Commit Signing](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) here.

 ### Commit Message Guidelines